HyPER: Bridging Exploration and Exploitation for Scalable LLM Reasoning with Hypothesis Path Expansion and Reduction: HyPER Design

 \paragraph{Step 1: Gumbel-noise route sampling.} To initiate the expansion, we first perturb the MoE router logits $\mathbf{r}\in\mathbb{R}^{E}$ for the current token.
 We draw $K$ Gumbel noise vectors $\mathbf{g}^{(k)}\in\mathbb{R}^{E}$ with $g^{(k)}_e \sim \mathrm{Gumbel}(0,1)$, and construct a dense score matrix $S^{(0)} \in \mathbb{R}^{E \times K}$ where: { } with $\tau=0.5$ controlling the exploration strength.

 \paragraph{Step 2: Two-pass expert sampling.} To enforce intra-token diversity, we feed $S^{(0)}$ into a fully vectorized two-pass sampling scheme rather than selecting experts independently.
 In the first pass, we apply standard top-$m$ routing (where $m$ is the backbone's fixed gate size) to each column of $S^{(0)}$, yielding a sparse matrix $S$.
 To discourage expert collisions across the $K$ routes, we build a penalty matrix $\Delta \in \mathbb{R}^{E \times K}$ via a \emph{column-wise} prefix accumulation.
 Setting the first column to zero ($\Delta_{:,0}=\mathbf{0}$), subsequent columns aggregate prior expert usage via $\Delta_{:,k}=\phi\!\bigl(\sum_{t=0}^{k-1} S_{:,t}\bigr)$ using a smooth squashing function $\phi(\cdot)$ (e.g., $\tanh$).
 In the second pass, we reuse the original dense scores and apply this deterministic penalty: $\widetilde{S}^{(2)} = S^{(0)} - \lambda\,\Delta$.
 A final top-$m$ routing on $\widetilde{S}^{(2)}$ yields the diversified expert selections.
-Pseudo-code and theoretical guarantees for collision reduction are provided in Appendix~\ref{app:PROE} and~\ref{app:proe-theory}.
+Pseudo-code are provided in Appendix~\ref{app:PROE}.

 \paragraph{Step 3: Confidence-weighted logit aggregation.} Once the $K$ diverse expert routes are forwarded, we obtain $K$ candidate next-token logit vectors.
 To reduce them into a single reliable prediction, we apply confidence-weighted aggregation.
 Each route inherits a \emph{token confidence score} $C_t$ derived from its predictive distribution (Equation~\ref{eq:token-conf}), where higher $C_t$ indicates lower uncertainty.
 We convert these scores into smoothed weights to softly combine the candidate logits, amplifying confident routes while reducing variance and preventing the diversity penalty from degrading generation quality.
 While involving multiple passes, these vectorized matrix operations impose negligible latency compared to generating a new token.
 By forcing local diversity without full-path resampling, \textsc{SingleToken} offers a high-efficiency exploitation primitive.